uni-helper/vite-plugin-uni-tailwind/README.md

 // @ts-ignore
 import nested from 'tailwindcss/nesting';
 import tailwindcss from 'tailwindcss';
-import tailwindcssConfig from './tailwind.config.cjs'; // 注意匹配实际文件
+import tailwindcssConfig from './tailwind.config.ts'; // 注意匹配实际文件
-// @ts-ignore
 import postcssPresetEnv from 'postcss-preset-env';
 import uni from '@dcloudio/vite-plugin-uni';
 import uniTailwind from '@uni-helper/vite-plugin-uni-tailwind';